-Following safety precautions will help reduce your risk of personal injury or damage to your mower and other property.
+No matter how big of a mowing pro you think you are, you can screw it up, which is why good safety habits are important.
+Following lawn mower safety precautions will help reduce your risk of injury while preventing damage to your mower and other property.

+As a first safety step, you should always read the operator's manual that comes with your specific lawn mower, tractor, or zero turn.
 Every model has different features and a different design.
-Knowing specifically what your mower's safety features and warnings are can further help to prevent injuries and accidents from occurring.
+Knowing safety features and warnings specific to your mower can help prevent injuries and accidents from occurring.

-Facial protection such as a face shield and/or safety glasses are recommended to protect your eyes and face from flying debris as well.
-To prevent hearing damage from long-term exposure to loud noise, we recommend you wear hearing protection.
-You can use ear plugs, or opt for a more comfortable option and wear ear muffs that cover the ears entirely and muffle loud noises.
+Wearing a face shield and/or a pair of safety glasses will protect your eyes and face from flying debris.
+To prevent hearing damage from long-term exposure to loud noise, we recommend hearing protection.
+You can use earplugs, or opt for a more comfortable option and wear ear muffs that cover the ears entirely and muffle loud noises.

-Making sure you have your protective gloves on, inspect the mower blades.
-Be sure the mower is turned off completely prior to inspection.
+- Blades: Using protective gloves, inspect the mower blades.
 Ensure that your mower's blades are tightly secured and well balanced.
 Ensure there are no cracks, and that the blades are not excessively worn.
-Weak, cracked, or loose blades could result in them being launched - causing serious injury or property damage.
+Weak, cracked, or loose blades could result in them being launched, causing serious injury or property damage.

 Clean off any areas of the mower that have caked-on grass clippings, dirt, debris, or leaves.
 Build-up of debris can pose a fire hazard around moving parts.
 Wipe your mower clean between uses to help reduce corrosion, fire hazard, and possible breakdown.

-When fueling your lawn mower, always be sure the engine is shut off, and that it's had ample time to fully cool prior to filling your fuel tank.
+When fueling your lawn mower, always be sure that the engine is shut off and has had ample time to fully cool prior to filling your fuel tank.
 Pouring fuel into the tank while the engine is hot poses a serious risk.
-Always wait for the engine to cool before fueling.

 To prevent static from sparking and igniting the fuel when refueling, touch the fuel nozzle to the mower before removing the fuel cap.
 This will help to neutralize any static charge.
 And you should never smoke or introduce any open flame near the fuel or fuel tank.

-Store your gasoline in an approved fuel container, and store it out of direct sunlight in a well ventilated area.
+Store your gasoline in an approved fuel container, out of direct sunlight, in a well-ventilated area.
 Use a funnel when refueling, and maintain consistent contact between the funnel and the fuel tank during refueling to prevent generation of static electricity or spillage.

 Wipe up any drips or spills before starting the engine.
 All fuel should be contained only in the fuel tank or storage tank upon start-up.
 And when starting your mower, only start it outdoors in a well-ventilated area.
-Exhaust fumes contain carbon monoxide, which is a tasteless, odorless, and extremely dangerous gas.
-Inhaling concentrated carbon monoxide is deadly, so roll your mower outside prior to starting it.
+Exhaust fumes contain carbon monoxide (CO), which is a tasteless, odorless, and extremely dangerous gas.
+Inhaling concentrated CO is deadly, so roll your mower outside prior to starting it.

-When operating a walk-behind mower, the opposite direction is recommended.
+Keep in mind that, when operating a walk-behind mower, the opposite direction is recommended.
 Mow along the faces of slopes to prevent injury.
-A slip and fall while mowing in an up-hill fashion could cause the mower to roll back and onto you.
-A slip and fall while mowing in a down-hill fashion could cause you to slip into the mower or lose your hold on it and leave it rolling downhill.
+A slip-and-fall while mowing uphill could cause the mower to roll back and onto you.
+A slip-and-fall while mowing downhill could cause you to slip toward the mower or lose your hold on it and leave it rolling downhill.

 A good rule of thumb is to keep your hands and feet where they are meant to be at all times.
 On walk-behind mowers, keep both hands on the handlebar while in use.
 Do not remove one hand to lift and turn the mower, or you could turn it too far and drop it down on your foot.
 Never tilt-lift the mower at all while blades are engaged.
 Keep all wheels on the ground while making turns to avoid injury.

 Do not attempt to unclog the discharge chute while the machine is running.
 The blades are directly behind the discharge chute, so you should never lift the discharge chute deflector during operation.
-Also, do not attempt to work on or make adjustments to the machine while it's running.
+Never attempt to work on or make adjustments to the machine while it's running.

-We don't recommend mowing on wet grass.
-One reason is because you'll get better results if you mow your grass while it's dry.
-More importantly, wet grass can cause slipping.
+We don't recommend mowing on wet grass because it can cause slipping.
 This goes for walk-behind mowers as well as riding mowers and tractors.
 Operating walk-behind mowers on wet grass can cause you to slip into the mower.
-Operating riding mowers and tractors on wet grass can cause the machine to slip and throw you out of your seat.
+Likewise, operating riding mowers and tractors on wet grass can cause the machine to slip and throw you out of your seat.